obsidian-dot-dev/openFPGA-asteroidsdeluxe/README.md

 + Template and pocket core integration based on the Analogue Pocket port of [Asteroids by ericlewis](https://github.com/ericlewis/openfpga-asteroids).
 + Multiplayer support via dock.

+Note:  File bugs for issues you encounter on the Github tracker.
+Any issues are most likely with my integration, and not with the cores themselves.
+Please do not engage the original core authors for support requests related to this port.

 ## ROM Instructions

 ROM files are not included, you must use [mra-tools-c](https://github.com/sebdel/mra-tools-c/) to convert to a singular `astdelux.rom` file, then place the ROM file in `/Assets/astdelux/obsidian.AsteroidsDeluxe`.